Phala.Network (PHA) One Day Volume Tops $168.67 Million

-Phala.Network (CURRENCY:PHA) traded 52% higher against the US dollar during the 1-day period ending at 22:00 PM ET on April 28th.
-During the last week, Phala.Network has traded up 29.6% against the US dollar.
-One Phala.Network coin can currently be purchased for $0.69 or 0.00001493 BTC on cryptocurrency exchanges.
-Phala.Network has a total market capitalization of $96.00 million and $168.67 million worth of Phala.Network was traded on exchanges in the last day.
+Phala.Network (CURRENCY:PHA) traded up 52% against the U.S. dollar during the one day period ending at 21:00 PM ET on May 5th.
+In the last week, Phala.Network has traded 29.6% higher against the U.S. dollar.
+Phala.Network has a total market capitalization of $96.00 million and $168.67 million worth of Phala.Network was traded on exchanges in the last 24 hours.
+One Phala.Network coin can now be bought for about $0.69 or 0.00001493 BTC on exchanges.

 - DREP [old] (DREP) traded down 19.5% against the dollar and now trades at $1.96 or 0.00003399 BTC.